quicoto/wp-writing-stats/README.md

-# wp-writing-stats
+# WordPress Writing Stats

-Displays writing stats in the WordPress dashboard
+Displays writing stats in the WordPress dashboard.